How much can be taken from your Universal Credit payments

 - paying off benefit debt

-If Universal Credit decide to reduce your deductions, the new reduced deductions will apply from the start of your next Universal Credit assessment period.
+If a decision is made to reduce your deductions, the new reduced deductions will apply from the start of your next Universal Credit assessment period.

 When you are earning enough money again, your deductions will go back up to the normal amount.